flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 ```

 To add some contrast between the `Text` and the `Image`, let's place a
 gradient in between for a nice visual effect.
-We can do this with a
+We can do this with by wrapping
-`DecoratedBox` and a `RadialGradient`. `Center` the `Text` as well, so it lines
+our `Image` in a `DecoratedBox` with a `RadialGradient`. `Center` the `Text`
-up with the gradient.
+as well, so it lines up with the gradient.

 ```dart
 SizedBox(